untra/textures/README.md

 * scrolling in and out will zoom in and out, respectively.

-* m will change the projection mode
+* p will change the projection mode

 * 0 resets the view